 Library docs generator Beta

 The library docs generator parses your Python or C++ library source code and generates MDX documentation pages for modules, classes, functions, methods, and parameters.
-Generated pages include cross-reference links and hierarchical navigation, and are integrated directly into your Fern Docs site.
+Generated pages are added to your Fern Docs site with hierarchical navigation.

 Configuration